ISE Cryptography — Lecture 03

 • Block cipher design is highly non-trivial and very easy to get wrong

-• It takes years of analysis to gain confidence in a block cipher’s security
+• It takes years of cryptanalysis to gain confidence in a cipher’s security

 Feistel Networks vs SPNs